shekoufehrahimi/module-content/software-engineering/week-03/seminar/Seminar3-Update.md

 - Dockerfile for project set-up and works
 - The technical foundations for teamwork established ie:
   - [ ] GitHub project for coursework created.
-  - [ ] Task board created.
   - [ ] Code of Conduct defined.
-Links to your github repo and taskboard should be in your documentation submitted.
+Links to your github repo should be in your documentation submitted.

 ## Activity